 Note: You will need to feed your starter every time prior to making bread dough and to maintain it (keep it alive).

-How to Store Your Sourdough Starter
+How To Store Sourdough Starter

-At Room Temperature: If you bake often—let’s say a few times a week—store your starter at room temperature.
+At Room Temperature: If you bake often, let’s say a few times a week, store your starter at room temperature.
 This will speed up fermentation, making the starter bubbly, active, and ready to use faster.
 Room temperature starters should be fed one to two times a day, depending on how quickly they rise and fall.

 In the Fridge: If you don’t bake that often, store your starter in the fridge covered with a lid.
 You’ll only need to feed it about once a week or so to maintain its strength when not in use (you can just feed it cold and then pop it back in the fridge right afterwards; no need to warm it up first).
 When you are ready to make dough, feed your starter at room temperature as needed, to wake it back up.

 In the beginning, I typically don’t recommend using the discard (it’s usually really smelly and discolored).
 I recommend using the discard after the starter has been established.
 However, everyone will have a different experience with this.
 If it looks good- use it!
+And yes, you can save it to create a new, separate sourdough starter if you’d like.
+For more info please read Sourdough Discard 101: Recipes & Faqs Answered.

 Beginner Sourdough Starter Recipe

 - Yield: appx.
-240 g
+236 g (1 cup)

 - Category: Sourdough Starter